vycb/gdbmc.nim/README.md

 ﻿# This library is a wrapper to C GDBM one
-The GNU dbm ('gdbm') is a library of database functions that use extendible hashing and works similarly to the standard UNIX 'dbm' functions.
+The GNU dbm ('gdbm') is a library of database functions that use extendable hashing and works similarly to the standard UNIX 'dbm' functions.

 ### Instal:
     nimble install gdbmc

 ### Requirement:
+    By default **libgdbm.so.*** already installed on most distros.
-    sudo apt install libgdbm-dev
+    sudo apt install libgdbm

 ### Usage:
 ```nim